Edwy Searles Brooks: Life and work

-The magazines that had published his stories started running into financial trouble in the 1930s, and Brooks started publishing hardcover novels for the adult market in 1938 with the first novel in the Norman Conquest series under the pseudonym of Berkeley Gray.
-He also published stories and novels as Victor Gunn featuring Ironsides Cromwell.
-He may have also continued publishing stories through D C Thomson & Co.
-Ltd, a Dundee-based rival of Amalgamated that was less affected by paper shortage.
+a scientist/inventor/adventurer who became one of Dixon Hawke's most popular foes.
+Debuting in The Glendale Lodge Mystery in The Dixon Hawke Library #116, he matched wits repeatedly with the detective over the next 14 years, until his final appearance in Adventure #1200.

+The magazines that had published his stories started running into financial trouble in the 1930s, and Brooks started publishing hardcover novels for the adult market in 1938 with the first novel in the Norman Conquest series under pseudonyms.
 His serialised novels included the Norman Conquest and Ironsides Cromwell stories.
 Dare-Devil Conquest formed the basis for the 1954 movie Park Plaza 605 starring Tom Conway.